 Our primary and ultimate dependence is on the Lord.
 We enlisted the help of like-minded consultants who possess expertise in the complexities of brand survey methods and proven naming processes.
 Consultants facilitated an engaging process of helping us define what we best offer our ministry partners and the people we serve.
 The final choice of Unto testifies to both their wisdom and their humility.

-Global Aid Network is a very descriptive name.
-It also took on additional meaning in the lives of people as it was filled with experiences and memories.
-Like Google, Starbucks, and other abstract names, we expect to fill Unto with meaning as it embodies all that we are as we express the kindness of Jesus in the toughest places on earth.
+Unto is not an acronym.
+Like Google, Starbucks and other abstract names, we expect to fill the name Unto with meaning as it embodies all that we are as we express the kindness of Jesus in the toughest places on earth.

 An arrow indicates motion — forward momentum toward the toughest places on earth.
 The arrow’s point represents the point of contact our field partners have with people who need to know the eternal hope of Jesus.
 We work in the shadow, providing our field partners with coaching and resources for personal, pivotal relationships.
 At the intersection of two color blocks, the point additionally represents the intersection of lifesaving aid and ministry.
 The color blocks correspond to our three programs — blue for Clean Water, green for Food and Agriculture, and tan for Critical Aid.